OilProducts/abstractinator/README.md

 python train.py
 ```

 All experiment settings live in the `exp_config` dictionary within `config.py`.
 Edit values there to change model size, dataset selection and training options.
+Training normally runs for `exp_config['num_epochs']`, but you can specify `exp_config['max_steps']` to cap the total number of optimizer steps instead.

 Checkpoints are saved to `exp_config['checkpoint_dir']` every `exp_config['checkpoint_interval']` steps.
 To resume training, set `exp_config['resume_from_checkpoint']` to the path of a saved checkpoint.